aws/copilot-cli/site/content/docs/manifest/worker-service.en.md

 Required.
 The service this SNS topic is exposed by.
 Together with the topic name, this uniquely identifies an SNS topic in the copilot environment.

 <span class="parent-field">topic.</span><a id="topic-queue" href="#topic-queue" class="field">`queue`</a> <span class="type">Boolean or Map</span>
 Optional.
-Define SQS queue for the topic.
-If specified as a boolean, only default queue configuration will be used.
-Specify this field as a map for more customization of this topic-specific queue.
+Specify SQS queue configuration for the topic.
+If specified as `true`, the queue will be created  with default configuration.
+Specify this field as a map for customization of certain attributes for this topic-specific queue.

 {% include 'image-config.en.md' %}